algolia/talksearch/src/anatomy-of-a-record.md

 ## caption

-The `caption` contains information about the current matching line of caption.
+The `caption` contains information about the current matching caption.
 If no caption is actually matching (for example if you're doing an empty query), then the first caption of the video will be used.